BlaineEXE/dev-rook-ceph/README.md

 is built into these `make` tools as well, and said help text is intended to be the primary source of documentation about regular usage.

+### Guiding principles
+There are some important high-level goals guiding the design of this environment.
+ - The CLI tools should be user-friendly
+ - The CLI tools should have useful help text and do its best to be its own documentation
+ - The tooling should not be arcane; it should be inspectable and extensible by most developers; and it should not be overly complex
+ - The tooling should prioritize fast development iteration

 Prerequisites
 --------------